 The two species are quite similar in appearance but they can be distinguished by the following;

-Color - Both have a white belly but walleyes are gold and olive in color, while saugers are brassy in color and are mottled with 3-4 dark (almost black) saddles that extend down their sides.
+Color - Both have a white belly, but walleyes are gold and olive in color.
+Saugers on the other hand are brassy in color, and are mottled with 3-4 dark (almost black) saddles that extend down their sides.

 Both have two dorsal fins.
 A spinous dorsal fin and a soft dorsal fin.

 Saugers - have 2 to 3 rows of distinct black spots on its spiny dorsal fin.
 It has 17 to 19 rays on its soft dorsal fin and 11 to 12 on the anal fin.

 Walleyes - have no dots or spots on their dorsal fin but rather a large blotch on the last few spines of their spinous dorsal fin.
 They has 19 to 22 rays on the soft fin and a 12 to 14 on the anal fin.

 Saugers have a mottled caudal fin while walleyes have a white tip on their caudal fin which can be easily distinguished.

 Walleyes - are typically found in large cool and deep lakes as well as reservoirs.
 Walleyes prefer clear water and hard bottoms such as rock, gravel etc.

 Saugers - prefer rivers and streams with deep pools with murky water and soft bottoms such as sand, mud, and silt to provide cover from high current.

 Saugers are sympathetic with walleyes and where they inhabit the same waters expect to find saugers in deeper waters than walleyes because they have a larger tapetum lucidum which allows them to see better than walleyes in extremely low light.

 Walleyes and saugers sometimes interbreed and produce Saugeyes which are a bit more difficult to differentiate.

 Comparison table sauger vs walleye: